Anton P. de Graaff

 Anthonie Peter de Graaff (Amsterdam, 12 April 1928 – Waalwijk, 4 January 2008) was a Dutch writer.

-The author, who himself served in the Dutch East Indies from March 1949 to the beginning of October 1950 as sergeant combat medic of the 425th Infantry Battalion, has written twenty books about the issues faced by the soldiers (mainly conscripts) who were sent to the East Indies during the politionele acties in the wake of World War II.
+The author, who himself served in the Dutch East Indies from March 1949 to the beginning of October 1950 as sergeant combat medic of the 425th Infantry Battalion, had written twenty books about the issues faced by the soldiers (mainly conscripts) who were sent to the East Indies during the politionele acties in the wake of World War II.

 De Graaff's best known work is the book De heren worden bedankt, with a total of seven editions.
 With his books, De Graaff had become a mouthpiece for many Dutch veterans of the Indonesian War of Independence and he exposed abuses that happened to Dutch soldiers during and after the conflict.

 In 1995, a reconciliation trip by De Graaff to Indonesia, which also involved talks with former enemies, led to commotion among his veteran audience.

 In 2000, De Graaff was knighted in the Order of Orange-Nassau.
 In 2007 he was awarded the Kolonel J.L.H.A.
 Antoni Waardering by the Ministry of Defense for his books.

 De Graaff died on 4 January 2008 of a cerebral infarction, aged 79.
 His 19th book (Eindelijk erkenning) was published in the spring of 2008.
 De Graaff's 20th and last book, of which he had written 56 pages at the time of his death, was published posthumously in January 2009.
 Its title is Vaarwel, kameraad!